 Agriculture is the major economic activity in the province.
-The average annual family income in 1994 was $$\frac{1}{2}$5,536$ which was well below the national average of $$\frac{1}{2}$83,161$.
-Moreover, about 58% of the total number of families lived within and below the established poverty threshold income of $$\frac{1}{2}$43,659$ in Region X.
+The average annual family income in 1994 was $\frac{1}{2}$ 44,861 which, was well below the national average of $\frac{1}{2}$ 83,161.
+Moreover, about 60% of the total number of families lived within and below the established poverty threshold income of $\frac{1}{2}$ 41,579 in Region XI.

-All municipalities have electric supply service with only 49% household coverage.
-Telecommunication service is available to 29% of the municipalities.
-Inter-municipal land transportation can be obtained by means of jeepneys, taxis, cars and buses.
-There are only 34 banking institutions, 157 industrial/commercial establishments, and 99 tourism-related facilities.
-With regard to social services, there are 473 schools, 24 hospitals, and 205 health units and barangay health stations.
+All municipalities have electric supply service, but with only 21% household coverage.
+Telecommunication service is also available in all municipalities.
+Inter-municipal transportation on land can be obtained by means of jeepneys and buses and on sea, by motorboats.
+There are only 7 banking institutions and 553 industrial/commercial establishments and 14 tourism-related facilities.
+With regard to social services, there are 179 schools, 6 hospitals, and 75 health units and barangay health stations.

 Provincial population growth rates had been increasing for the last 6 censal years.
 The 1997 population was estimated to provide the planning base for this provincial plan.
-Considering the 1995 NSO classification of urban and rural barangays, rural population accounts for 64%, while the remaining 36% are urban.
+Considering the 1995 urban-rural classification of barangays, rural population accounts for 70%, while the remaining 30% are urban.

 An indicator of health problem related to water supply and sanitation is the high incidence of water-related diseases.
-The reported cases in the province were typhoid/paratyphoid, viral hepatitis, diarrhea, skin diseases, scabies, malaria and dengue fever.
+The reported cases in the province were typhoid/paratyphoid, intestinal parasitism, conjunctivities, viral hepatitis, diarrhea, cholera, filariasis, malaria, skin diseases, scabies and dengue fever.

 Environmental problems related to wastewater discharge and unsanitary solid waste disposals are occurring in parts of the province.
 Major pollution sources in urban areas are domestic wastewater and dumped garbage.
-Only 19% of the total households in the province relied on the municipal refuse collection services.
+Only 11% of the total households in the province relied on the municipal refuse collection services.
+Unserved households primarily depend on individual disposal such as dumping in vacant lots or bodies of water, burying and composting.